We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given two integers left and right, return the count of numbers in the inclusive range [left, right] having a prime number of set bits in their binary representation.
+Given two integers left and right, count the numbers in the inclusive range [left, right] that have a prime number of set bits (1's) in their binary representation.

 Key Insights